cekit/cekit/docs/redhat.rst

 * ``name`` - contains name of the image
 * ``version`` - contains version of the image
-* ``architecture`` - contains architecture of the image

 .. _redhat_repo:

 Repositories
 ------------

-As we are building on not properly subscribed RHEL system and using internal repositories we need to convert our plain type repositories into OSBS ones.
+In Red Hat we are using ODCS to access repositories for building our container images.
+To make our life little bit easier Cekit converts all :ref:`Plain<repo_plain>` type repositories into :ref:`ODCS<repo_odcs>` ones.
+This assures we can perform reproducible builds of our images without any overrides or changes into image descriptors.

 *Example:* Following :ref:`Plain<repo_plain>` repository: